RealShiningCloud/KaggleRSNAMamogram/README.md

 <h2> Methods: </h2>

 The first step in developing this pipeline is to perform some preprocessing on the dicom files to make them easier to use in the future.
 Each dicom file contains some meta-data and an image that can have formats like jpeg, png,... .
 In addition, these images are quite large (more than 5000*5000) that adds up to a total of 300 Gb of data.
 My preprocessing includes extracting the image from each dicom file using the pydicom package to a numpy package.
 Since about half of the imagings have a format called jpeg2000, we need additional packages to preprocess those.
 These imagings are particularly time-consuming to process and might take 1-2 seconds each.
 After extracting the images, using the cv2 package I resized them into [512,512] arrays and normalized them to the [0-255] range.
 Then, I stored these arrays as png files for future use.
-(Total size of 3.2 Gbs)
+(Total size of 3.2 Gbs) This step took a whole two days.

 I also created a list of final transformations to perform on the images before feeding them into the model.
 Since most of the models I am planning to apply use input size of [224, 224], I resize the images to this size, I will also need to increase the number of channels to meet model input requirements.
 To do this, for now I just concatenate three of the same image.
 (For now, I process each image individually, and not at a patient level).
 I also perform random horizontal flip and normalize the image based on resnet model recommendations.
 For the validation and test set, I only resize and normalize.

 Next step is dividing the dataset into train and validation sets (Final train set is not accessible).
 Since the dataset is very imbalanced (only 1054 images end up to be cancer, belonging to 464 patients.)
 For initial training I randomly downsample on the cancer-free patients to twice the number of patients with cancer.
 Note that I also have to divide the dataset on a patient level rather than imaging level to prevent any dataleak between the two sets.
 Accounting for the number of patients with cancer, I randomly divide the data into train and validation sets with a 0.8/0.2 ratio.
 For now, I only use the image as input and whether there was cancer or not as output as a binary classification task.

-I used and compared the performance of the following models: resnet18, resnext101 and ViT32.
+I used and compared the performance of the following models: resnet18 and resnext101.
 For this transfer learning task, I took each model and removed the final fully connected layer to replace it with another fully connected layer that will have only one output.
 I used the pretrained weights for each model.
 I trained each model for 20 epochs and with a momentum of 0.9.
 I also used dropout and weight decay for all models.
 I used SGD and reduced the learning rate by multiplying it by 0.8 on each epoch.

 <h2> Evaluation </h2>